juvar/murano-tutorial/source/introduction.rst

 Each application tile has an icon, a name, short description and detailed information.
 There are also two buttons on each application tile which defines actions which you can immedeately do with the application.
 Details link leads to the detailed application description page where users can find more information about the application.

-Let's take a look at the ``Tomcat`` application:
+Let's take a look at the Details page of ``Tomcat`` application:
-When you deploy it, it will create a new instance, configure its security group rules, and install Tomcat on it.
+This application is responsible for creating a new instance, configuring its security group rules, and installing Tomcat on it.

 .. image:: images/tomcat_details.png

-Let's take a closer look at the details of Tomcat application.
-The most interesting part of it is ``Categories: Web``
+The most interesting parts of it are ``Categories: Web`` and ``Tags: Servlets, Server, Pages, Java``

-Application Category is a marker, which you can search an application by.
+Both application Categories and Tags are a markers, which you can search an application by.
+The difference between them is that Tags are set by Application developer, while Categories are managed by Murano Administrator.

+For example if you need a database, you may search the Application catalog by the category 'Database'.
+The search may return such applications as MySQL, PostgreSQL, etc.

 The full list of Categories is:

 .. image:: images/qa_env_categories.png

-For example if you need a database, you may search the Application catalog by the category 'Database'.
-The search may return yousuch applications as MySQL, PostgreSQL, etc.

-.. todo:: Categories vs Tags

 Environments
 ~~~~~~~~~~~~